syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

     Foreground = new SolidColorBrush(Colors.White),
     RecurrenceRule = "FREQ=DAILY;INTERVAL=1;COUNT=10"
 };
-//Adding recurring or pattern appointment to Schedule AppointmentCollection. scheduleAppointmentCollection.Add(scheduleAppointment);
+//Adding the recurring or pattern appointment to the Schedule AppointmentCollection. scheduleAppointmentCollection.Add(scheduleAppointment);

-//Add ExceptionDates to avoid occurrence on specific dates.
+//Add the ExceptionDates to avoid occurrence on specific dates.
 DateTime exceptionDate = scheduleAppointment.StartTime.AddDays(3).Date;
 scheduleAppointment.RecurrenceExceptionDates = new ObservableCollection<DateTime>()
 {